krzyzanowskim/OpenSSL/README.md

 OpenSSL CocoaPod and Carthage for iOS and OSX.
 Complete solution to OpenSSL on iOS and OSX.
 Package came with precompiled libraries, and include script to build newer version if necessary.

-Current version contains binaries build with SDK iOS 8.0 (target 6.0), and SDK OSX 10.9 (target 10.8) for all supported architectures.
+Current version contains binaries build with latest iOS SDK iOS (target 6.0), and latest OSX SDK (target 10.8) for all supported architectures.

 ### Architectures

-- iOS with architectures: armv7, armv7s, arm64 + simulator (i386, x86_64)
+- iOS with architectures: armv7, armv7s, arm64 + simulator (x86_64)
-- OSX with architectures: i386, x86_64
+- OSX with architectures: x86_64

 ### Why?